How To Spot a Fake 1986 Fleer Michael Jordan Sticker

 An authentic Fleer Jordan Fleer sticker rookie

-So, suggestion…buy yourself a few fake Jordan stickers on eBay (shouldn’t spend more than $5 a piece.
-Buy yourself a loupe (note I really like the ones that clip on to your phone).
-And then buy yourself a really beat up cheap authentic sticker from the set.
+So, suggestion… buy yourself a few fake Jordan stickers on eBay (shouldn’t spend more than $5 a piece).
+Buy yourself a loupe (note: I really like the ones that clip on to your phone).
+And then buy yourself a really beat-up, cheap, authentic common sticker from the set.

 Before long, you’ll be writing for All Vintage Cards!

-Have a question on a Jordan sticker?
+Have a question about a Jordan sticker?
 Want to share your authentication findings?

 Similar Posts